jasonchanhku/jasonchanhku.github.io/_pages/splash-page.md

 of how I executed them from start to finish."
 intro:
   - excerpt: "As a Data Scientist, I have always believed that data is the secret sauce in making the unpredictable predictable.
   I am also a Mixed Martial Arts (MMA) fan.
-Few years ago, I told myself someday I will be able to predict winners of these fights.
-In 2017, I built the world's first [UFC MMA Predictor](https://ufcmmapredictor.herokuapp.com/)."
+I told myself someday I will be able to predict winners of these fights.
+Hence, I built the world's first [UFC MMA Predictor](https://ufcmmapredictor.herokuapp.com/)."
 feature_row:
   - image_path: assets/images/unsplash-gallery-image-1-th.jpg
     alt: "placeholder image 1"